akoskm/akoskm.com/clcub83l5000008jlhubb4i8k.md

 We won't go over the Jest and React Testing Library setup here because I provided a working [Codesandbox](https://codesandbox.io/s/distracted-cdn-lbdmk9?file=/src/Profile/index.test.tsx) where you can both see the setup and experiment with the code.

-Let's take a look at a simple Profile component:
+Let's jump into it and see how we could test the props on a simple component.

+Here's a Profile component that displays some data about our user:

 ```typescript
 import PermissionsContainer from "../PermissionsContainer";